Founding creator and benefactor of the SP2 Penn Top 10

 As Project Director for the SP2 Penn Top 10, Nadina worked with the dedicated and talented SP2 Penn Top 10 team to oversee implementation of the project.
 Nadina also oversees SP2’s Office of Institutional Advancement.
 A passionate and innovative development and communications professional, Nadina has served at SP2 for over 11 years.
 She previously was Sr. Associate Director of Alumni Affairs and Annual Giving and Associate Director of Corporate and Foundation Relations at Wharton.
 Prior to coming to Penn, Nadina worked as Manager of Grants and Sponsorships for the Adventure Aquarium in New Jersey, assistant editor for an award-winning computer magazine, public relations associate for an international software company, and special projects coordinator for America’s oldest African American newspaper.
 Nadina earned a BA from Duke University and an MA from the University of Pennsylvania.

-Communications and Public Relations Officer, SP2
+Manager of Communications and Public Relations, SP2

 SP2 Penn Top 10 Project Manager

 Jessica is Penn School of Social Policy & Practice’s Communications and Public Relations Manager and is responsible for developing, writing, editing, scheduling and publishing SP2-related content for the School’s four dedicated communication vehicles as well as Penn-wide publications including Penn News Today, the Penn Current and Almanac.
 She also works to heighten and enhance the School’s presence in local, regional and global media and oversees SP2’s social media sites.